Marie Olympe Heathcote1

 Last Edited=22 Feb 2012

-Lt.-Col. Robert Evelyn Manners Heathcote was born on 4 September 1884.1 He was the son of Robert Heathcote and Edith Mary Manners-Sutton.2 He married, firstly, Edith Millicent Walton, daughter of William Walton, on 6 July 1912.1 He and Edith Millicent Walton were divorced in 1922.1 He married, secondly, Nesta Hanbury, daughter of Evan Hanbury, on 7 July 1922.1 He died on 17 July 1970 at age 85.1
+Lt.-Col. Robert Evelyn Manners Heathcote was born on 4 September 1884.1 He was the son of Robert Heathcote and Edith Mary Manners-Sutton.2 He married, firstly, Edith Millicent Walton, daughter of William Walton and Louisa Sophia Bernard Pigott, on 6 July 1912.1 He and Edith Millicent Walton were divorced in 1922.1 He married, secondly, Nesta Hanbury, daughter of Evan Hanbury, on 7 July 1922.1 He died on 17 July 1970 at age 85.1

-He was educated at Eton College, Windsor, Berkshire, England.1 He fought in the First World War, and was wounded and mentioned in despatches.1 He gained the rank of Honorary Lieutenant-Colonel in the service of the 3rd Battalion, Royal Scots.1 He was decorated with the award of the Companion, Distinguished Service Order (D.S.O.) in 1918.1 He held the office of High Sheriff of Rutland in 1936.1 He gained the rank of Second World War in 1940 in the service of the in the Royal Artillery.1 He lived at Manton Hall, Oakham, Rutland, England.1 He lived at Lobthorpe, Lincolnshire, England.1
+He was educated at Eton College, Windsor, Berkshire, EnglandG.1 He fought in the First World War, and was wounded and mentioned in despatches.1 He gained the rank of Honorary Lieutenant-Colonel in the 3rd Battalion, Royal Scots.1 He was awarded the Distinguished Service Order (D.S.O.) in 1918.1 He held the office of High Sheriff of Rutland in 1936.1 He gained the rank of Second World War in 1940 in the in the Royal Artillery.1 He lived at Manton Hall, Oakham, Rutland, England.1 He lived at Lobthorpe, Lincolnshire, EnglandG.1

 Children of Lt.-Col. Robert Evelyn Manners Heathcote and Edith Millicent Walton